pwyf/ati/2018/agencies/china-mofcom.md

 ---

-As in previous years, China remains in the very poor category without showing any progress on aid transparency.
+As in previous years, China-MOFCOM remains in the very poor category, coming last on this year's Index.
 China scores on just one indicator – freedom of information legislation in the organisational planning and commitments category.
 No comprehensive listing of all its projects is publicly available.
 MOFCOM did not respond to requests for feedback on the survey.